Potts Hill, New South Wales

 Potts Hill, a suburb of local government area City of Canterbury-Bankstown, is 21 kilometres south-west of the Sydney central business district, in the state of New South Wales, Australia.
 It is a part of the South-western Sydney region.

-Potts Hill shares its postcode of 2143 with neighboring suburbs Regents Park and Birrong.
+Potts Hill shares its postcode of 2143 with neighbouring suburbs Regents Park and Birrong.

 Much of the area of Potts Hill is occupied by the Potts Hill Reservoir owned and operated by Sydney Water.

 History

 Potts Hill is named for Joseph Hyde Potts, an accountant in the Bank of New South Wales, who received a grant of 1100 acre in 1833.
 He originally called his property Hyde Park and had increased his holdings to 2564 acre by 1835.
 Two reservoirs were built here between 1888 and 1923 as part of the Sydney water supply system.

 Heritage listings

 Potts Hill has a number of heritage-listed sites, including: